zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/04-sinhala-google.md

 [Msdiv 23] (# msdiv23) {# msdiv23 .ref .msdiv} (4 - 1)

 [APZ 23.1] (# apz23.1) # apz23.1 .ref .apz} "No Holy Noble Diseases
-I see. ”I see the clean, I see the clean.
+I see.
+"I see the clean, I see the clean.
 I'll see. "

 [APZ 23.2] (# apz23.2) {# apz23.2 .ref .apz} "Greatness is health" means greatness